History of Georgia–Iran relations: Middle Ages

+Around the year 1160, Tamar the Great was born to George III, and Burdukhan of Alania; an Iranian speaking nation.
 The Kingdom of Georgia, under the reign of Tamar the Great, in 1209, laid waste to Ardabil – according to the Georgian and Armenian annals – as a revenge for the local Muslim ruler's attack on Ani and his massacre of the city's Christian population.
 In a great final burst, the brothers led an army marshaled throughout Tamar's possessions and vassal territories in a march, through Nakhchivan and Julfa, to Marand, Tabriz, and Qazvin in northwest Iran, pillaging several settlements on their way, making northwestern Iran mark the southernmost maximum extent of the empire.

 Safavid period

 16th century

 Rostom (also known as Rustam Khan), viceroy of Kartli, eastern Georgia, from 1633 to 1658.

 The Iranian Safavid dynasty (which, due to extensive intermarriages, was of partly ethnic Georgian origin itself as well, see; Safavid dynasty family tree) was in constant conflict with the Ottomans over control and influence in the Caucasus.
 From the 16th to the 18th centuries, Iran had to deal with several independent kingdoms and principalities, as Georgia was not a single state at the time.
 These entities often following divergent political courses.
 Iran's sphere of influence was Eastern Georgia (the kingdoms of Kartli and Kakheti) and Southern Georgia (the kingdoms of Samtskhe-Saatabago), while Western Georgia was under Ottoman influence.
 These independent kingdoms came under intermittent suzerainty of Persia after Div-Sultan Rumlu's conquests in 1518 (though Kartli and Kakheti had been made vassals as early as 1503), till the early 19th century.

 The Georgian kings and princes, however, sought to break loose of their vassalage.
 David, the king of Kartli refused to adopt Islam, did not present himself at Shah Ismail's court, and made preparations for war.
 In 1521, Shah Ismail sent out a large army to suppress the rebellion.
 The army invaded and captured the Georgian capital of Tbilisi.
 After Ismail's death, the ten-year-old Tahmasp became Shah.
 Taking advantage of the situation, David retook Tbilisi and freed himself from vassalage.
 The situation did not end there, as later Georgian kings continued the fight against Safavid Iran, while many others chose the Iranian side.
-In 1527, Luarsab I (Lohrasp I) ascended came to power in Kartli.
+In 1527, Luarsab I ascended came to power in Kartli.
 Iskandar Beg Munshi, an Iranian historian of the first half of the 17th century, noted that Luarsab was distinguished among Georgian kings for his courage, refusing to show obedience and pay tribute.
-Only Luarsab continued to fight against the Iranians as other Georgian kings had made deals and accepted Iranian sovereignty, often accepting Islam and taking Persian names and embracing Persian culture for many centuries afterwards (Such as the important Georgian kings Isa Khan, Gurgin Khan, Daud Khan, Rostam Khan, Semayun Khan and many others).
+Only Luarsab continued to fight against the Iranians as other Georgian kings had made deals and accepted Iranian sovereignty, often accepting Islam and taking Persian names and embracing Persian culture for many centuries afterwards.
 In 1540-1554 Shah Tahmasp led four campaigns against Georgia, devastating the country's eastern and southern regions and taking tens of thousands of Georgian captives to Iran.
 Luarsab fell in battle in 1556.